 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company performs an extensive search on the property's title history.
-The title insurance company can almost always find any title problems that may arise and clear up these problems before you close on the property.
+The title company performs an extensive search on the property's title history.
+Through its research, the title company can usually find any title problems and have these problems cleared-up prior to closing.

 Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+It will also cover what the title insurance company is responsible for.
 Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.